inakizamores/MiniCDWorld/README.md

 ### Backend
 - Node.js with Express
-- Multer for file uploads
+- Multer for file uploads (memory storage)
 - PDFKit for PDF generation
 - Sharp for image processing